 My college coursework at College of Eastern Utah in Price, Utah, (now part of Utah State University) was in journalism and mass communication.
 It was there I wrote my first journalism.
 I wrote news, features and opinion.
 And I still designed.
 When my college newspaper needed a website, I built it.

 After college, I took a job as a reporter at the local twice-weekly newspaper, the Sun Advocate (sadly, the paper where I cut my teeth fell victim to media consolidation and closed in late 2018).
 In my time at the Sun Advocate, I worked with an amazing staff.
 We wrote exceptional news, won awards and even had some fun at it.
 When the company bought another newspaper in 2007, I was tapped to be editor of the Vernal Express in Vernal, Utah.
-My first editor position was tough.
-I learned a lot, but ultimately left following disagreements with the publisher about the management and direction for the newspaper.
-My career has since led me north central Washington state, where I was editor of the Lake Chelan Mirror and Quad City Herald; and to upstate New York, where I was editor and later general manager of the Genesee Country Express, to the Oregon coast as digital editor of the The World, and to Arizona’s third-largest metropolitan area, where I was a multi-platform reporter for The Daily Courier.
+My career has since led me north central Washington state as editor of the Lake Chelan Mirror and Quad City Herald; to upstate New York as editor and general manager of the Genesee Country Express, to the Oregon coast as digital editor of the The World, and to Arizona’s third-largest metropolitan area, where I was a multi-platform reporter for The Daily Courier.